cterence/goarcade/README.md

 ## Usage

-No game ROM included, do your own research :)
+No game ROM included, do your own research :) (mame archive)

 ```bash
 # Download dependencies